Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 ## Handling of Bolt URLs in Different Environments

-- In staging and production environments, Bolt URLs are dynamically generated during the deployment process and stored in AWS Systems Manager Parameter Store.
+- In all environments, Bolt URLs are dynamically generated during the deployment process and stored as GitHub Secrets.
-- In development environments, where database creation is not done with Infrastructure as Code (IaC), Bolt URLs are present from the first run.
-- The application configuration (`config/config.ts`) handles both scenarios, using the SSM-provided URLs when available and falling back to a default local URL if not provided.
-- Importantly, Bolt URLs are not passed as secrets or environment variables in the GitHub Actions workflow.
-Instead, they are generated and managed entirely within the AWS environment during deployment.
+- The application configuration (`config/config.ts`) retrieves these URLs from environment variables set in the ECS task definition.
+- For local development, developers can set these environment variables manually or use a local `.env` file.

 ## AWS Credentials and Permissions